tahoma2d/tahoma2d/doc/how_to_build_linux.md

 Notes:
 * It's possible we also need `libgsl2` (or maybe `libopenblas-dev`)
 * For Qt, MyPaint and OpenCV, you can alternatively build and install from source.
+* For Ubuntu 18, turbojpeg package can be found under the name libturbojpeg0-dev

 ### Installing Dependencies on Fedora
 (it may include some useless packages)